SeisSol/SeisSol/Documentation/environment-variables.rst

 --------------------

 By default, any SeisSol run with more than one MPI rank will use a communication thread to advance the MPI progress engine.
-For that, you will need to leave at least one thread vacant in your OpenMP thread placing map, cf. the SuperMUC-NG example below.
+For that, you must leave at least one thread vacant in your OpenMP thread placing map, cf. the SuperMUC-NG example below.

-If you do not want to use a communication thread, you may set `SEISSOL_COMMTHREAD=0`; then SeisSol polls on the progress from time to time.
+If you do not want to use a communication thread, you may set `SEISSOL_COMMTHREAD=0`; then, SeisSol polls the progress from time to time.

 Load Balancing
 --------------

-When running with multiple ranks, SeisSol will estimate the performance of a node, to enable better load balancing for it.
+When running with multiple ranks, SeisSol will estimate a node's performance, enabling better load balancing.
 For that, it runs the so-called "Mini SeisSol" benchmark.
-As its name already hints at, it simulates a small test workload on each node;
+As its name already hints, it simulates a small test workload on each node;
 thus estimating the performance of all nodes relative to each other.
 The number of elements per node assigned during the partitioning will be resized according to these values.

-As a result, the partitioning of runs may become non-deterministic, and the initialization procedure may take a little longer; especially when running only on a single node with multiple ranks.
+As a result, the partitioning of runs may become non-deterministic, and the initialization procedure may take a little longer, especially when running only on a single node with multiple ranks.
 To disable it, set `SEISSOL_MINISEISSOL=0`.

 Persistent MPI Operations
 -------------------------

-Since SeisSol has a static communication pattern (in the sense of: per iteration, we issue the same MPI transfer requests), we may use persistent MPI communication—it may reduce the communication latency.
+Since SeisSol has a static communication pattern (in the sense that per iteration, we issue the same MPI transfer requests).
+We may use persistent MPI communication, which may reduce communication latency.

-You may enable persistent communication by setting `SEISSOL_MPI_PERSISTENT=1`, and explicitly disable it with `SEISSOL_MPI_PERSISTENT=0`.
-Right now, it is disabled by default.
+You may enable persistent communication by setting `SEISSOL_MPI_PERSISTENT=1`, explicitly disabling it with `SEISSOL_MPI_PERSISTENT=0`.
+Right now, it is enabled by default.

 Output
 ------